Rykka/miv.vim/README.md

 **Reason**

-Though rst in vim [Riv.vim](https://github.com/Rykka/riv.vim) is enough for writing.
+Though rst with [Riv.vim](https://github.com/Rykka/riv.vim) is enough for writing.

 but rst does not support javascript, which is a BIG disadvantage.